 \section{Introduction}

-With the advent of highly capable large language models (LLMs) \cite{adiwardana2020towards, wang2019superglue, zhang2021explain, wang2022survey}, in-context learning (ICL) \cite{rubin2022learning, liu2022makes, wu2022self} via prompt optimization has emerged as a powerful technique for generating responses to complex user queries in data-scarce settings.
+With the advent of highly capable large language models (LLMs) ~\citep{adiwardana2020towards, wang2019superglue, zhang2021explain, wang2022survey}, in-context learning (ICL) \citep{rubin2022learning, liu2022makes, wu2022self} via prompt optimization has emerged as a powerful technique for generating responses to complex user queries in data-scarce settings.
 In this popular and practical paradigm, we assume access to a small bank of high-quality task-specific examples.
 For a given user query, a few unique and relevant demonstrations are selected to form additional context for the language model.
-Since LLMs are pre-trained on large corpora, even a small number of carefully chosen exemplars can often suffice to guide the model toward producing accurate and task-consistent responses \cite{luo2024context}.
-The key is to select examples that are both representative and query-relevant, enabling the model to implicitly infer the task.
-Compared to fine-tuning (see \citet{wang2025parameter} and references therein), ICL offers a lightweight and efficient alternative, especially when labeled data is limited.

-Given the limited context window of large language models, a natural and important question arises for ICL: \textit{“Given a specific user query, how can we optimally select and order a subset of task-specific examples from an associated example bank to include in the prompt to maximize performance?”} While several existing methods address this question empirically \cite{dong2022survey, luo2024context}, our work takes a principled, information-theoretic approach to tackle this problem.
+Since LLMs are pre-trained on large corpora, even a small number of carefully chosen exemplars can often suffice to guide the model toward accurate, task-consistent responses \citep{luo2024context}.
+Given the limited context window of large language models, a natural and important question arises for ICL: \textit{“Given a specific user query, how can we optimally select and order a subset of task-specific examples from an associated example bank to include in the prompt to maximize performance?”} While several existing methods address this question empirically \citep{dong2022survey, luo2024context}, we take a principled, information-theoretic approach.

-Motivated by data-scarce settings and the need for task generalization, we focus on common and practical scenarios where the exemplar retriever is frozen and non-trainable.
-Among unsupervised retrieval methods, the most widely used is KATE \cite{liu2021makes}, which pioneered a $k$-nearest neighbor (kNN)-based strategy for selecting in-context examples.
-KATE identifies the $k$ examples most similar to the user query in a pre-trained embedding space (e.g., BERT), drawing on the intuition that nearby points in this space are likely to be the most informative.